BillyLangdown/BillyLangdown/README.md

 ## 🌱 Current Goals:

-My current goals revolve around advancing my proficiency in full-stack development using a JavaScript base, with a keen interest in Python as well.
+My current goals revolve around advancing my proficiency in development using a JavaScript base.
+At the moment I am finding mobile development interesting, using React native.
 As I pursue these objectives, I am actively seeking opportunities to launch my career in tech.
 Excited to contribute my skills and passion to make a meaningful impact in this field.

 ## 💪🏼 Balance - Solo App Development